Productive Capacities Index

 It builds on UNCTAD’s long-standing work on productive capacities, which are essential for generating inclusive and sustained economic growth and achieving sustainable development.

 The PCI can help diagnose the areas where countries may be leading or falling behind, spotlighting where policies are working and where corrective efforts are needed.
-It suggests a roadmap for future policy actions and interventions under each of its eight components: human capital, natural capital, energy, ICTs, structural change, transport, institutions and the private sector.
+It suggests a roadmap for future policy actions and interventions under each of its eight categories: human capital, natural capital, energy, ICTs, structural change, transport, institutions and the private sector.

 What are productive capacities?